boverhof/turb_client/README.md

     % python setup.py develop --prefix=~/.local

 NOTE: For the develop installs you may need to create a directory.
-If you get an error like this:
+The error below indicates this directory does not exist.
+Please create it and try again, or choose a different installation directory (using the -d or --install-dir option).

     [Errno 2] No such file or directory: '$HOME/.local/lib/python2.7/site-packages/test-easy-install-1299.pth'